-42. It does seem that with respect to ecosystems and habitats, the Fifth National Report on the Implementation of the Convention on Biological Diversity in Mozambique is justified in claiming full compliance with Strategic Goal C, Target 11, having achieved, among other things, "a network of protected areas representative of different ecosystems in the country".25
+It does seem that with respect to ecosystems and habitats, the Fifth National Report on the Implementation of the Convention on Biological Diversity in Mozambique is justified in claiming full compliance with Strategic Goal C, Target 11, having achieved, among other things, "a network of protected areas representative of different ecosystems in the country".23

-43. There are a few provisos however.
+There are a few provisos however.

-- A. The Swahili Coastal Forest in Cabo Delgado Province is poorly protected.
-Though a small undisturbed patch of this forest lies inside the Quirimbas National Park, and a larger piece falls within the Namoto Safaris Game Farm, these cannot be considered representative as, by their nature, Cabo Delgado's Swahili Coastal Forest patches are each one unique in terms of species composition and diversity, and thus the concept of representativeness is not readily applicable.
-All remaining undisturbed Swahili coastal forest patches deserve to be "No Go" areas, protected as suggested earlier, with lightly disturbed should certainly be critical habitat ('lightly disturbed' being defined not by forest density or stage of regrowth, but rather by the presence of known indicator species-see discussion on miombo below). - B. The unique biodiversity of Monte Namuli/ Monte Mabu is also unprotected; once again, major threats here come from the family sector.
-The recommendation here is also to use categories available in the new conservation law to protect these areas.
+1. The Swahili Coastal Forest in Cabo Delgado Province is poorly protected.
+Though a small undisturbed patch of this forest lies inside the Quirimbas National Park, and a larger piece falls within the Namoto Safaris Game Farm, these cannot be considered representative as, by their nature, Cabo Delgado's Swahili Coastal Forest patches are each unique in terms of species composition and diversity, and thus the concept of representativeness is not readily applicable.
+All remaining undisturbed Swahili coastal forest patches deserve to be "No Go" areas, protected as suggested earlier, with lightly disturbed areas considered as critical habitat ("lightly disturbed" being defined not by forest density or stage of re-growth, but rather by the presence of known indicator species-see discussion on miombo below).

+- 2. The unique biodiversity of Monte Namuli/ Monte Mabu is also unprotected; once again, major threats here come from smallholder agriculture.
+It is recommended to use categories available in the new conservation law to protect these areas.
 Landscape level management is perhaps less important as these are and have always been singular biodiversity hotspots based on the unique geographical characteristics of these mountain massifs.
-Any areas of pristine or near pristine vegetation in these areas should be "No Go", with vegetation in any state of conservation being critical habitat. - C. No protection is offered anywhere within Mozambique to the unique whale shark/manta ray aggregation zone between Zavora and Pomene.
-The major threats here are not all clear; however, it is clear that there has been a significant decline in the frequency of sighting of these two species.26 Whether these species are abandoning the area or have simply moved to occupy nearby areas out of reach of the current dive shops is not entirely clear.
-Commercial trawling does not occur along this stretch of coastline, so a Marine Protected Area with a focus on management of tourism and fishing impacts, protection of these flagship species, and commercial longline fishing may be the way forward here.
+Any areas of pristine or near pristine vegetation in these areas should be "No Go", with vegetation in any state of conservation being critical habitat. - 3.
+No protection is offered anywhere within Mozambique to the unique whale shark/ manta ray aggregation zone between Zavora and Pomene.
+The major threats here are not all clear; however, it is clear that there has been a significant decline in the frequency of sighting of these two species.24 Whether these species are abandoning the area or have simply moved to occupy nearby areas out of reach of the current dive shops is not entirely clear.
+Commercial trawling does not occur along this stretch of coastline, so a Marine Protected Area with a focus on management of tourism and fishing impacts, protection of these flagship species, and commercial longline fishing may be the way forward here. - 4.
+Representativeness has so far been discussed largely in terms of habitats.
+Available http://carbon.nasa.gov/cgi-bin/cms/inv_pgp.pl?pgid=3132&format=1 Ministry for the Coordination of Environmental Affairs (2014).
+Eitth information about species varies widely.
+Many terrestrial species of national or international conservation concern have been reasonably well-studied; often smaller, more secretive, and/or endemic species have not.
+Thus, incoming projects may be able to use existing databases and/or maps to form some idea of the biodiversity characteristics of the habitats they will affect, but species information may only be available through primary investigation.

-25 Ministry for the Coordination of Environmental Affairs (2014).
+23 Ministry for the Coordination of Environmental Affairs (2014).
 Fifth National Report on the Implementation of Convention on Biological Diversity in Mozambique.
 Maputo.
-MICOA. p125.
+MICOA. p.
+125.